SK53/indicia-docs/introduction/overview.rst

 * Use Instant Indicia to provide a rapid installation of an online recording website with simple configuration, whilst retaining the full flexibility of Indicia.
-* All this whilst free and open source no software fees and all developments on Indicia are provided to the community to benefit all.
+* All this whilst free and open source - every development of Indicia is made available to the biological recording community to benefit all.